SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 9 Hardware and Software.md

     loss = (y_pred - y).pow(2).sum()

     loss.backward()
-    # Pytorch seaches any leaf nodes in the computational graph
+    # Pytorch searches any leaf nodes in the computational graph
     # and computes the gradient of the loss with respect to them
     # After backward finishes, gradients are stored in the .grad
     # attribute of each tensor and the graph is **destroyed**